Qualified Income Trusts (“Miller” Trusts)

 After the trust agreement is signed, the trustee must establish a new bank account in the name of the trust.
 The trust is a “grantor trust” for tax purposes, and the Tax Identification Number on the account should be the Social Security Number of the grantor.

-A copy of the executed trust and proof of deposit of income into the new trust bank account must be sent to DHS before DHS will approve Medicaid.
-DHS will not approve Medicaid for any months before the QIT is funded.
+A copy of the executed trust and proof of deposit of income into the new trust bank account must be sent to TennCare before TennCare will approve Medicaid.
+TennCare will not approve Medicaid for any months before the QIT is funded.

-The trustee is required to file an annual accounting with the DHS.
+The trustee is required to file an annual accounting with TennCare.
 The accounting will show all income received, checks written, and balance of the account.
 The trustee should save all bank statements for this purpose.
 The trustee holds the remaining balance of the trust account until the grantor dies.